jeremy-edward-bauerle/LegendSRD/edited-output/pirates/hand-edit.md

 Before battle, a captain should allocate some of his crew to these three stations:

-Sailing Crew: See the description of each ship for the number of sailors needed to crew a ship.
+**Sailing Crew**: See the description of each ship for the number of sailors needed to crew a ship.
 Optionally, a ship can have less than the minimum recommended crew - see page 48 for details on skeleton and prize crews.

-Gunnery Crew: See the description of each cannon for the number of sailors needed to operate it.
+**Gunnery Crew**: See the description of each cannon for the number of sailors needed to operate it.
 Cannons can be undermanned but this increases the amount of time it takes to reload the weapon.
 A minimum of one man per cannon is required.

-Boarding Crew: The rest of the crew fires muskets from the deck when in range, or engages in boarding actions.
+**Boarding Crew**: The rest of the crew fires muskets from the deck when in range, or engages in boarding actions.
 This crew can also vapour to intimidate the enemy.

 Damage to these three crews should be tracked separately on the crew sheet.